jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 JCloud extends Jina's {ref}`Flow YAML specification<flow-yaml-spec>` by introducing the special field `jcloud`.
 This lets you define resources and scaling policies for each Executor and gateway.

-Here's a Flow with two Executors that have specific resource needs. `indexer` demands 10G `ebs` disk, whereas `encoder` demands G5 instance, which implies 4 cores and 8G RAM are used.
-See below sections for further information about Instance Type.
+Here's a Flow with two Executors that have specific resource needs: `indexer` requires a 10 GB `ebs` disk, whereas `encoder` requires a G4 instance, which implies that two cores and 4 GB RAM are used.
+See the below sections for further information about Instance Types.

 ```{code-block} yaml
 ---